atomicdata-dev/atomic-data-browser/data-browser/about.md

 Join the community
 ------------------

 Atomic Data is open and fully powered by volunteers.
 We're looking for people who want to help discuss various design challenges and work on implmenentations.
-If you have any questions, or want to help out, feel free to join our [Discord](https://discord.gg/a72Rv2P)!
+If you have any questions, or want to help out, feel free to join our [Discord](https://discord.gg/a72Rv2P).
+Sign up to [our newsletter](https://docs.atomicdata.dev/newsletter.html) if you'd like to get updated.